Sabermetrics: Batting measurements

-These two improved sabermetric measures are important skills to measure in a batter and have been combined to create the modern statistic on-base plus slugging (OPS).
+SA and OBP were combined to create the modern statistic on-base plus slugging (OPS).
 OPS is the sum of the on-base percentage and the slugging percentage.
-This modern statistic has become useful in comparing players and is a powerful method of predicting runs scored from a certain player.
+This modern statistic has become useful in comparing players and is a powerful method of predicting runs scored by any given player.
+An enhanced version of OPS, "OPS+", incorporates OPS, historic statistics, ballpark considerations, and defensive position weightings to attempt to allow player performance from different eras to be compared.

-Some of the other statistics that sabermetricians use to evaluate batting performance are weighted on-base average, secondary average, runs created, and equivalent average.
+Some other advanced metrics used to evaluate batting performance are weighted on-base average, secondary average, runs created, and equivalent average.